chuck9091/PaginationScrollView/README.md

 # Implementation

-None.Fork this repository and modify codes to adjust your requirements.
+None.Fork this repository and modify codes to adjust your requirements,the detail usage is in app/MainActivity.